ClericPy/pyinstallerui/README.md

 ## Features

-- [x] Auto manage the venv to reduce the file size which disted by pyinstaller
+- [x] ~~Auto manage the venv to reduce the file size which disted by pyinstaller~~
+  - [x] Choose venv or global env, for building without venv will not take up more space after the newest version of **pyinstaller**
 - [x] Ensure pip installed in the venvs
 - [x] Terminal UI for pyinstaller
 - [x] Release on the pypi